-The vibrant international campus is the nexus of College life.
+University College Utrecht is more than a place to study: it is a truly international community.
 Students are encouraged to take part in a wide array of social and cultural activities, organised by more than 40 student clubs and committees.
 They all come from different backgrounds but share the experience of living and studying together.

 All first and second year students and most of third year students live and study on campus.
 The main building is College Hall, where the staff works.
 The classrooms are in three lecture halls, called Locke, Newton and Voltaire, each with designated study areas and rooms for tutors and lecturers.

 Students live in residence halls that spread over the campus.
 Each hall is divided into units for 6 to 12 students.
 Within the mixed-gender units, students have their private rooms and share a living-room, kitchen and one or more bathrooms.

 The University College Student Association (UCSA) strives to enrich the non-academic life of all students with social and cultural activities.
 It consists of 40 committees and clubs that organise activities, workshops, performances, parties and trips throughout the year.

 The year on the Board has given direction for my future.